techiescamp/linux-foundation-coupon/README.md

 Following are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

-## [UpTo 65% OFF] Linux Foundation Cyber Monday Sale
+## [UpTo 65% OFF] Linux Foundation Cyber Monday Sale (Expires Soon)

 The much awaited Cyber Monday sale is live.

+> **Important Note:** This is the best offer you can get from the Linux Foundation all year.

-You will get flat 50% off on ndividual courses, certifications, instructor led courses, and skillcreds usinf the following coupon.
+You will get flat 50% off on individual courses, certifications, instructor led courses, and skillcreds usinf the following coupon.

 **Coupon:** Use code **CYBER24CCTECHIES** at [kube.promo/devops](https://kube.promo/devops)